maryeol/Animal4All/README.md

 # Animal4All
-Animal4All, is a mobile that helps adoptable animals find forever homes <3
+Animal4All, is a mobile App that helps adoptable animals find forever homes <3